Peter Gabriel: 1997–2009: OVO and Up

 In November 2006, the Seventh World Summit of Nobel Peace Laureates in Rome presented Gabriel with the Man of Peace award.
 The award, presented by former General Secretary of the USSR and Nobel Peace Prize winner Mikhail Gorbachev and Walter Veltroni, Mayor of Rome, was an acknowledgement of Gabriel's extensive contribution and work on behalf of human rights and peace.
 The award was presented in the Giulio Cesare Hall of the Campidoglio in Rome.
 At the end of the year, he was awarded the Q magazine Lifetime Achievement Award, presented to him by American musician Moby.
-In an interview published in the magazine to accompany the award, Gabriel's contribution to music was described as "vast and enduring."
+In an interview published in the magazine to accompany the award, Gabriel's contribution to music was described as "vast and enduring".

 Gabriel took on a project with the BBC World Service's competition "The Next Big Thing" to find the world's best young band.
-Gabriel judged the final six young artists with William Orbit, Geoff Travis, and Angélique Kidjo.
+Gabriel judged the final six young artists with William Orbit, Geoff Travis and Angélique Kidjo.

 In June 2008, Gabriel released Big Blue Ball, an album of various artists collaborating with each other at his Real World Studios across three summers in the 1990s.
 He planned its release in the US without assistance from a label; he raised £2 million towards the recording and distribution of the album with Ingenious Media with the worldwide release handled through Warner Bros.
 Records.
 Gabriel appeared on a nationwide tour for the album in 2009.

 Gabriel was a judge for the 6th and 8th annual Independent Music Awards to support independent artists.

-Gabriel contributed to the WALL-E soundtrack in 2008 with Thomas Newman, including the film's closing song, "Down to Earth", for which they received the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
+Gabriel contributed to the Pixar film WALL-E soundtrack in 2008 with Thomas Newman, including the film's closing song, "Down to Earth", for which they received the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
 The song was also nominated for a Golden Globe Award for Best Original Song and an Academy Award for Best Original Song.
-In February 2009, Gabriel announced that he would not be performing on the 2008 Academy Awards telecast because producers of the show were limiting his performance of "Down to Earth" from WALL-E to 65 seconds.
+In February 2009, Gabriel announced that he would not be performing on the 2008 Academy Awards telecast because producers of the show were limiting his performance of "Down to Earth" from WALL-E to 90 seconds.
+According to Gabriel, his window was reduced to 65 seconds.
 John Legend and the Soweto Gospel Choir performed the song in his stead.

-Gabriel's 2009 tour appearances included Mexico, Argentina, Chile, Peru, and Venezuela.
+Gabriel's 2009 tour appearances included Mexico, Argentina, Chile, Peru and Venezuela.
 His first ever performance in Peru was held in Lima on 20 March 2009, during his second visit to the country.
-His concert in Mexico City, on 27 March 2009, attracted more than 38,000 fans.

 On 25 July 2009, he played at WOMAD Charlton Park, his only European performance of the year, to promote Witness.
 The show included two tracks from the then-forthcoming Scratch My Back: Paul Simon's "The Boy in the Bubble" and the Magnetic Fields' "The Book of Love".